owentechnologist/jsonZewSearch/README.md

 3) creating a Search Alias - because it allows for some additional decoupling between client and index details
 4) executing a search query and examining the returned results

-<em>* Note that all coded queries return at a maximum 50 results - feel free to execute additional queries using redis-cli etc...</em>
 ### To run the program execute the following replacing host and port values with your own:
 ```
 mvn compile exec:java -Dexec.cleanupDaemonThreads=false -Dexec.args="--host 192.168.1.21 --port 12000"